 - Personalise it

-The most effective letters are individually written or typed.
+The most effective letters are individually written.
 So, even if you use a standard letter as the basis for your own, add in your own words or perspective.
-Also, consider hand writing the letter or at least write out the first and last lines ("Dear... and "Yours faithfully...") and use your own stationery if you're writing in your personal capacity.
+Also, consider hand writing the letter or at least write out the first and last lines ("Dear... and "Yours faithfully...").

 - Email or snail mail?

-Check first how you should send your letter.
-Some decision-makers do not place much value on email correspondence.
-In some countries the postal system doesn't work very well and faxes are unreliable.
+Check how you should send your letter.
+Some decision-makers do not place much value on email correspondence, while in some countries the postal system might not work very well.